TobiasRp/jekyll-now/about.md

 Beforehand, I worked as a data scientist at [inovex](https://www.inovex.de/en/), where I supported clients in analyzing and learning from visual data.

-I got my PhD from [Carsten Dachbacher's group](https://cg.ivd.kit.edu/index.php) at the Karlsruhe Institute of Technology in 2021, where I also received my M.Sc. in 2015 and my B.Sc. in 2013.
+I got my PhD from [Carsten Dachbacher's group](https://cg.ivd.kit.edu/index.php) at the Karlsruhe Institute of Technology in 2021, where I also received my M.Sc. in 2015.

 After graduating with my M.Sc. in 2015, I worked as a graphics engineer at Ubisoft Blue Byte in Mainz, Germany.
 I was able to refine my software engineering skills and had my first experience working in a large, distributed team.
 I started my PhD in 2016 to advance the field of scientific visualization using statistical and machine learning approaches.